elfinguard/docs/docs/source/elfinrecryptor.rst

 Encrypt file chunks
 ---------------------------

-A GET or POST request should be sent to follow URLs:
+A POST request should be sent to follow URLs:

 .. code-block::